cityresearch/map673/module-03/lesson-03.md

 This will create 5 categories of values that fall within the designated intervals.

-Finally, remember you may want to create at least a couple global variables (toward the top of your script).
+Finally, remember you'll want to create at least a couple global variables (toward the top of your script).
 One should reference the Leaflet GeoJSON layer you create from the `states` GeoJSON data we created above.
-The other should be a reference to the current data attribute( i.e., the data being represented as the current year's data).
+The other should be a reference to the current data attribute( i.e., the data being represented of current year's data).

-Note that because the *states-unemployment.csv data* is already a rate (a percentage), there's no need to normalize these data computationally within our JavaScript.
+Note that because the states-unemployment.csv data is already a rate (a percentage), there's no need to normalize these data computationally within our JavaScript.

-When this is complete you should have a working map that looks something like this (eek, yes, a choropleth projected in Web Mercator ...
+When this is complete you should have a working map that looks something like this (eek, yes ... a choropleth projected in Web Mercator ...
 LOL kittens are dying):

 ![A classed choropleth map with legend](lesson-03-graphics/map-pre-slider.png)
 **Figure 09.** A classed choropleth map with legend.

 You'll want to experiment with the various CSS property values to achieve your own design.
-However, for reference I used the following CSS rules for this demonstration (again, these are similar to those already employed in the previous modules):
+However, for reference I used the following CSS rules for this demonstration (again, these are similar to those already used in the previous modules):

 ```css
 .legend {